-Today, 1 September 2012, is the centenary anniversary of the death of Samuel Coleridge-Taylor.
+1 September 2012, was the centenary anniversary of the death of Samuel Coleridge-Taylor.
 Below is the appreciation of Coleridge-Taylor, man of music and protagonist for equality, which I wrote to mark this significant milestone for the Huffington Post UK, along with a reiteration also of the appreciation which William Zick of the AfriClassical (USA) website has posted on that site.

 You, the reader, are also most welcome to add as a Comment (below) your own contributory link to this post, in appreciation of Samuel Coleridge-Taylor and his enduring legacy.

 Samuel Coleridge-Taylor (1875-1912), Britain’s Foremost Black Classical Composer: The Centenary Legacy

 Just a few days after this year’s Slavery Remembrance Day, on 23 August, we will mark also the centenary legacy of the black British music composer Samuel Coleridge-Taylor, who died one hundred years ago, on 1 September 1912.

 Only 37 years old at his death, Coleridge-Taylor was at the height of his career, in the midst of plans to visit musicians he admired in Europe (he was learning German) alongside his never-ending duties as a teacher, conductor, festival adjudicator and composer.
 He had already travelled to the USA three times; he had twelve years previously, aged only 25, become a founder-supporter in 1900 of the new London-based Pan-African Conference (later, Congress); and already he had some 100 full musical works, many of them substantial, to his credit.